codeworks-data/mvp-retail/README.md

 # Use Case #1 : A Glimpse Into The World of Retail

 ## In a nutshell
-In this project, we tried to understand the consumers behaviour and anticipate it, using a combination of data analysis and machine learning.
+In this project, we tried to understand the consumer behaviour and anticipate it, using a combination of data analysis and machine learning.

 This code details the work done on the retail dataset above, obtained from kaggle.
-It contains the data exploration and the customer segmentation analysis as well as recommendation systems.
+It contains the data exploration, the customer segmentation analysis as well as recommendation systems.

-We have also written an article on it: [https://medium.com/codeworksparis/use-case-1-a-glimpse-into-the-world-of-retail-821bea55d5c0][1]
+We have also written an article about it: [https://medium.com/codeworksparis/use-case-1-a-glimpse-into-the-world-of-retail-821bea55d5c0][1]

 ## Table of contents